Purple bacteria: Distribution

 Purple bacteria inhabit illuminated anoxic aquatic and terrestrial environments.
 Even if sometimes the two major groups of purple bacteria, purple sulfur bacteria and purple nonsulfur bacteria, coexist in the same habitat, they occupy different niches.
-Purple sulfur bacteria are strongly photoautotrophs and are not adapted to an efficient metabolism and growth in the dark.
-A different speech applies to purple nonsulfur bacteria that are strongly photoheterotrophs, even if they are capable of photoautotrophy, and are equipped for living in dark environments.
-Purple sulfur bacteria can be found in different ecosystems with enough sulfate and light, some examples are shallow lagoons polluted by sewage or deep waters of lakes, in which they could even bloom.
-Blooms can both involve a single or a mixture of species.
-They can also be found in microbial mats where the lower layer decomposes and sulfate-reduction occurs.
+Purple sulfur bacteria are strong photoautotrophs and are not adapted to an efficient metabolism and growth in the dark.
+On the other hand, purple nonsulfur bacteria are strong photoheterotrophs, even if they are capable of photoautotrophy, and are equipped for living in dark environments.
+Purple sulfur bacteria can be found in different ecosystems with enough sulfate and light, for example shallow lagoons polluted by sewage or deep waters of lakes, in which they could even bloom.
+They can also be found in microbial mats where the lower layer decomposes and sulfate reduction occurs.

-Purple non sulfur bacteria can be found in both illuminated and dark environments with lack of sulfide.
+Purple nonsulfur bacteria can be found in both illuminated and dark environments with lack of sulfide.
 However, they hardly form blooms with sufficiently high concentration to be visible without enrichment techniques.